 During the 1960s and 1970s the Society continued to perform a wide range of oratorios, cantatas and songs in Haverhill and the surrounding villages under a number of conductors, but the appointment of Edward Dodge, Head of Music at the Friends’ School, Saffron Walden in 1987 heralded a new era for the society and with increasing numbers of singers bigger and more demanding works were presented such as ‘The Music Makers’ (Elgar), ‘Carmina Burana’ (Orff), ‘Sea Drift (Delius), ‘Ein Deutsches Requiem’ (Brahms) and the Verdi ‘Requiem’.
 The Society’s repertoire increased in other areas to include songs, operatic choruses and Christmas music.
 Under Edward’s baton the Society made a very successful visit to Haverhill’s French Twin town, Pont St Esprit, in 1990 when two concerts were given with choirs from both towns singing together.

-Jane Wright, our present Musical Director succeeded Edward in 2002.
-Under her direction the repertoire has expanded further and yet more ambitious works undertaken such as ‘Chichester Psalms’ (Bernstein), and part of ‘Vespers’ (Rachmaninov), but also, in a lighter vein, music from Gilbert & Sullivan, Rogers & Hammerstein, Andrew Lloyd Webber and Burt Bacharach.
+Edward ‘retired’ in 2002 after fifteen years at the helm and was succeeded by Jane Wright, then Head of Music at Samuel Ward Academy in Haverhill.
+Under her direction the repertoire was expanded further and yet more ambitious works undertaken such as ‘Chichester Psalms’ (Bernstein), and part of ‘Vespers’ (Rachmaninov), but also, in a lighter vein, music from Gilbert & Sullivan, Rogers & Hammerstein, Andrew Lloyd Webber and Burt Bacharach.
 It society now ‘boasts’ that it has recently sung music in English, French, German, Latin, Italian, Russian, Japanese and Hebrew!

 A second successful visit to Pont St Esprit took place in 2016 and their choir are returning to Haverhill for the second time to sing with us in October 2017.

-The future?
-With over 50 members Haverhill Singers is enjoying one of its most successful periods ever.
+With almost 50 members Haverhill Singers is enjoying one of its most successful periods ever.
 Upcoming activities are shown in the Future Events tab.